open-feature/go-sdk-contrib/hooks/open-telemetry/README.md

 The `open telemetry hook` taps into the after and error methods of the hook lifecycle to write `events` and `attributes` to an existing `span`.
 A `context.Context` containing a `span` must be passed to the client evaluation method, otherwise the hook will no-op.

+### Options

+- WithErrorStatusEnabled: enable setting span status to `Error` in case of an error.
+Default behavior is disabled, span status is unset for errors.

 ### Example
 The following example demonstrates the use of the `OpenTelemetry hook` with the `OpenFeature go-sdk`.
 The traces are sent to a `zipkin` server running at `:9411` which will receive the following trace:
 ```json